ReconfigureIO/UX/docs/source/overview.rst

 ^^^^^^
 Once your build is complete you can deploy the image to an FPGA instance.
 This programs the FPGA with your compiled and optimized code and runs your chosen host-side command on the CPU.

 * ``reco deploy run <build_ID> <cmd>`` will deploy your build to the FPGA and run your chosen command on the host CPU.
-* If your deployment is designed to run indefinitely, it is important to remember to stop it – live deployments are charged to your account (open-source users get 20 hours/month for free).
-Run ``reco deployment stop <deployment-ID>`` to stop a deployment.
+* Live deployments are charged to your account (open-source users get 20 hours/month for free) and if you run out of allotted hours any live deployments you have running will be terminated.
+If your deployment is designed to run indefinitely, it is important to remember to stop it: Run ``reco deployment stop <deployment-ID>`` to stop a deployment.
 It is also good practice to include a timeout, just in case you forget to stop a deployment.
 To do this you can run ``reco deployment run <build-ID> timeout 30m <cmd>`` to ensure that the deployment runs for 30 minutes max.
 You can set whatever timeout you want, using hours ``1h``, minutes ``1m`` and seconds ``1s``.

 Project structure
 ------------------